 The project’s narrative is a constructed maneuver through the space of Karachi, mixing order and random encounter.
 Every image captures an aspect of the railway’s tracks, stations, inhabitants, and current usage: walkway, trash dump, playground, makeshift factory, informal housing settlement, returning wilderness, abandoned station, encroaching buildings, foliage, wetlands, markets, and long-haul trains that still run along some of the tracks.
 The images also capture the movement and noise of remaining inter-city stations and trains, a counterpoint to the stillness of the abandoned commuter stations.
 In a narrative driven by geographies, its characters are the visible elements of the city.

 KCR is available as a single channel video, as a nine-channel interactive installation, and as a multi-screen exhibit.
-It is partially funded by the Pulitzer Center for Crisis Reporting, and has been shown at Harvard’s Fogg Museum, in public installations in Karachi, Nicosia, Port of Spain, and Bucharest with upcoming installations in Varanasi, Toronto and elsewhere.
+It is partially funded by the Pulitzer Center for Crisis Reporting, and has been shown at Harvard’s Fogg Museum, in public installations and film festivals in Karachi, Nicosia, Port of Spain, Bucharest, Varanasi, Camden, Maine, and Kalkuta.
+It is running at the Ryerson Image Centre in Toronto in 2018.